An unconditional experimental test of Nonclassicality

+Here we propose a method for modification of the existing communication based protocols, which enables to relax this assumption.
+The modified protocols retain their potential to provide conclusive results for any positive detection efficiency and do not require any additional constraints.
+This leads to a huge increase in reliability of the tests of nonclassicality.

+Note that the assumption we need for our proposal to work is limited to classical capacity.
+This is important, as the quantum capacity is by far more difficult to be verified.
+The aim of the proposed protocol is to show an experimentally feasible way of testing that the transmitted system is quantum, no matter what is its dimension.

 The idea behind the method is quite simple.
+Consider a standard nonclassicality test involving one way communication between two parties.
+We assume this test cannot be passed using classical resources with detectors of arbitrarily low efficiency, if the parties are \textbf{not} using shared randomness.
+Now, we want to provide a way to remain the test to be conclusive even if the parties \textbf{use} shared randomness.

-Let us take a standard nonclassicality test that involves one way communication between a pair of parties, such that if they are forbidden to use shared randomness they can pass this test by using detectors of arbitrarily low efficiency.
-Let us now run this test with two pairs of parties performing it in parallel.
-However, in every round of the test, we choose randomly the pairing between the senders and receivers.
+To this end, suppose we run this test with two pairs of parties performing it in parallel.
+However, in every round of the test, we choose randomly the pairing between senders and receivers.
 If the devices rely on shared randomness in their behavior then both senders should be correlated with both receivers as they do not know to whom they are sending their messages.
-Yet, if this is the case, there might appear correlations in the outputs of the receivers, which should not be there.
+Yet, if this is the case, there might appear correlations in the outputs of receivers, which should not be there.
 If we penalize such correlations, we might end up in a situation where using shared randomness does not give any advantage.